cbonati/GettingCleaningDataProject/README.md

 Our assumption is that features like 'fBodyAcc-meanFreq()-X' or 'angle(tBodyAccMean,gravity)' do not really represent a mean.
 Thus, we selected 66 columns. [mean(): 33 matches ; std(): 33 matches]*

-3. **Using descriptive activity names** to name the activities in the data set.
+3. **Using descriptive activity names** to name the activities in the dataset.

 4. **Labelling** the data set with descriptive variable names.